ethereum/portal-network-specs/witness.md

 There are a couple of times we can validate the witness corectness.

 (1) When reading the binary data:
-- if we meet an unknown opcode
+- if we meet an unknown opcode or an unexpected data type;

-## Serialization

-The format for serialization of everything except hashes (that we know the length of) is [CBOR](https://cbor.io).
-It is RFC-specified and concise.

-For hashes we use the optimization of knowing the lengths, so we just read 32 bytes
+(2) When building the trie:
+- when there are no applicable rules left, but the success criteria isn't matched.

+(3) When checking the root hash:
+- when the trie is built, we can check it's root hash against a value we expect.

 ## Implementer's guide

+This section contains a few tips on actually implementing this spec.

-1. Simple stack machine execution
+#### Simple stack machine execution

+One simpler implementation of these rules can be a stack machine, taking one instruction from the left of the witness and applying rules.
+That allows to rebuild a trie in a single pass.

-2. Building hashes
+#### Building hashes.

+It might be useful to build hashes together with building the nodes so we can execute and validate the trie in the same pass.

 ## Alternatives considered

+### GetNodeData